joelhawksley/identity/talks/2021/slides.md

 ^ Rails conventions mean baseline expectations outside framework

-^ And because of that, it's enabled others to almost instinctively know how to contribute
+^ and these conventions have enabled others to almost instinctively know how to contribute

 ---